 In case they want to continue to the 2nd semester they have to submit a request for a course registration "without passing the prerequisite", but in this case ONE OF THE MIDTERM MARKS will have to be better than a fail (at least a 2).
-Students with two fails from the midterms are not eligible to apply.
+Students with two fails from the midterms are not eligible to apply and will have to repeat the year.